aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 "binding_code":
 : OPTIONAL.
 The end-user verification code used to bind the authorization operation on the secondary channel with the primary channel.
-REQUIRED, if the value of "binding_method" is set to "transfer" or "compare".
+REQUIRED, if the value of `binding_method` is set to `transfer` or `compare`.

 "binding_method":
 : OPTIONAL.
 The method used to bind the authorization operation on the secondary channel with the primary channel.
-If no value is provided, clients MUST use "none" as the default.
+If no value is provided, clients MUST use `none` as the default.
 Values defined by this specification are:

      "prompt":